Skip to main content

 Resources

-Highlights of the Loyola Music program include performance opportunities in numerous ensembles, including: University Chorale, Chamber Choir, University Singers, Symphony Orchestra, Wind Ensemble, Jazz Ensemble, Percussion Ensemble, Chamber Ensemble, Jazz Combo, and Pep Band.
-Loyola also features an extensive Applied Music Program (one-on-one study) with a world-class faculty, newly renovated performance venues, a digital music lab, a keyboard lab, and practice rooms featuring Yamaha and Kawai grand pianos.
+Highlights of the Loyola Music program include performance opportunities in numerous ensembles, including University Chorale, Chamber Choir, University Singers, Symphony Orchestra, Wind Ensemble, Jazz Ensemble, Percussion Ensemble, Chamber Ensemble, Jazz Combo, and Pep Band.
+The program also features an extensive Applied Music Program, offering one-on-one study with accomplished faculty; newly renovated performance venues; a digital music lab; a keyboard lab; and practice rooms featuring Yamaha and Kawai grand pianos.

 Learning Outcomes